isomerpages/nhg-ohrpp/_about/NHG Office of Human Research Protection Programme (OHRPP).md

 description: ""
 ---
 <p>The <strong>Office of Human Research Protection Programme (OHRPP)</strong>,<strong> </strong>under
-the <strong>NHG Group Research &amp; Innovation (GRI)</strong>, is dedicated to safeguarding the rights, safety, and well-being of research participants, and maintaining high standards in research ethics and governance in NHG.</p>
+the <strong>Group Research &amp; Innovation (GRI)</strong> in the <strong>National Healthcare Group (NHG)</strong>,
+is dedicated to safeguarding the rights, safety, and well-being of research participants, and maintaining high standards in research ethics and governance in NHG.</p>
 <p></p>
 <h4><strong>Ensuring Ethical Research Practices</strong></h4>
 <p>The OHRPP ensures the ethical conduct of human research activities through